LOADING ...

 And out o' the tawny sunset, the rise o' the moon,

-A troop came marching-
+A red-coat troop marching-

 Ii